Where in the US is the Omicron variant and how quickly is it spreading?

 Where in the US is Omicron?

-In some states, like New York and New Jersey, Omicron accounts for around 13 per cent of cases.
-New York City recently raised alarms when public health officials noted that the Covid positivity rate in the city had doubled in three days.
+In some states, like New York and New Jersey, Omicron may account for as much as 13 per cent of cases, according to the CDC.
+New York City recently raised alarms when public health officials noted that the Covid positivity rate in the city had doubled in one week, from 3.82 per cent on 10 December to 7.68 per cent on 17 December.

-“We have seen a very substantial increase in cases in the last few days,” New York mayor Bill de Blasio said during a press briefing on Thursday.
+“We have seen a very substantial increase in cases in the last few days,” New York mayor Bill de Blasio said during a press briefing last week.
 “It is clear that the Omicron variant is here in New York City in full force.”

 New York’s Cornell University recently closed early for the holidays and shifted to virtual classes, after 903 students tested positive for coronavirus, some of them who were fully vaccinated and still got the Omicron variant.